University of Tasmania Rugby Union Club

-University of Tasmania Rugby Union Club is a Rugby Union club in Tasmania.
+University of Tasmania Rugby Union Club is a rugby union club in Sandy Bay, Tasmania, Australia.
 Established in 1933, the club is a member of the Tasmanian Rugby Union, affiliated with the Australian Rugby Union and plays in the Tasmanian Statewide League.
-The club was a founding member of the Tasmanian Rugby Union,.
+The club was a founding member of the Tasmanian Rugby Union.

-The club's home ground is at the University of Tasmania on Sandy Bay Road in Sandy Bay, Tasmania.
+The club's home ground is at the University of Tasmania on Sandy Bay Road in Sandy Bay.
 Known as The Red Men, the club colours are red and white.
 The club currently fields a team in Men's First and Reserve Division competitions.